losizm/scamper/README.md

 # Scamper - HTTP Library for Scala
 Scamper provides an API for reading and writing HTTP messages.
-It defines a set of general interfaces, and it extends the feature set using the _Type Class Pattern_ for specialized access to HTTP headers.
+It defines a set of general interfaces, and it extends the feature set for specialized access to HTTP headers.

 ## HTTP Messages
 At the heart of Scamper is `HttpMessage`, which is a trait that defines the